Last Updated on July 21, 2021 by Dr. Sanusi Umar, MD

-After arming yourself with knowledge from reputable sources about what is traction alopecia and what causes it, you should be able to identify which of your grooming habits could be a potential cause.
+After arming yourself with knowledge from reputable sources about traction alopecia and what causes it, you should be able to identify which of your grooming habits could be a potential cause.
 Using this information, adjust your grooming habits to be easier on your edges and roots and prevent further damage.
-Keep an eye on your edges and talks to your doctor if your hair loss continues or your hairline does not recover.
+Keep an eye on your boundaries and talks to your doctor if your hair loss continues or your hairline does not recover.

 What are some natural and holistic traction alopecia remedies I can try at home?